rayzurr/notebook/notes/fcc/fcc-js-course.md

 ### Learn Introductory JavaScript by Building a Pyramid Generator
 ### Learn Basic JavaScript by Building a Role Playing Game

+- What is console.log()
+  - 'console' is the object family, '.log()' is a method.
+  - It is method that allows your to print out to the console.
+  - It is apart of the console family and is very useful for debugging your code, inspecting variables and commonly used by all developers.

+- Define Let, Var, Const.

 ### Learn Form Validation by Building a Calorie Counter
 ### Learn Basic String and Array Methods by Building a Music Player
 ### Learn the Date Object by Building a Date Formatter